amm009uk/sonoff_LightSwitch/README.md

 5. Configure device parameters on web page and save.
    Once saved, device will reboot and reconnect to your WiFi.

-6. Test device using MQTT messages, once ok turn off debugging and upload new compiled firmware.
+6. Test device using MQTT messages and touch button.
+Once ok turn off debugging and upload new compiled firmware.
    See section **Debug - Serial/Telnet output**.

 - Above steps above should be done over USB-->Serial interface until device is fully functioning.

 - Future firmware updates can be performed over the air no need for USB-->Serial interface.

 -------------------------------------------------------------------------------------------------------------
 ## Usage